Environmental education: In the United States

 Through the EPA Environmental Education (EE) Grant Program, public schools, communities agencies, and NGO's are eligible to receive federal funding for local educational projects that reflect the EPA's priorities: air quality, water quality, chemical safety, and public participation among the communities.

 In the United States some of the antecedents of environmental education were the Nature Study movement, conservation education and school camping.
-Nature studies integrated academic approach with outdoor exploration (Roth, 1978).
+Nature studies integrated academic approach with outdoor exploration.
 Conservation education raised awareness about the misuse of natural resources and the need for their preservation.
 George Perkins Marsh discoursed on humanity's integral part of the natural world.
 Governmental agencies such as the U.S. Forest Service and the EPA supported conservation efforts.
 Conservation ideals still guide environmental education today.
 School camping was exposure to the environment and use of resources outside of the classroom for educational purposes.
 The legacies of these antecedents are still present in the evolving arena of environmental education.